chyla/OutputMatchTestingTool/README.md

 ## Getting Started

-To run the tool you will need to compile it from the sources (see the *Installing from the sources* section) or get the already compiled binary.
-Then you will need to write the test and run the tool with specified path to the SUT.
+To run the tool, you will need to compile it from the sources (see the *Installing from the sources* section) or get the already compiled binary.
+Then, you will need to write the test and run the tool with specified path to the SUT.
 The tool will run the SUT, check the expectations and print the results.

 The next steps of this introduction will use the Unix `cat` program.
 Here is what the manual says about it: *concatenate files and print on the standard output*.
-When the input file is not given the standard input is printed on the standard output, we will use this.
+When the input file is not provided, the standard input is printed on the standard output, we will use this.

 ### Full output match